- Written by Dr.Mehmet Demircioglu

 A useful delay has a purpose.
 Control the scalp.
 Confirm the diagnosis.
 Coordinate treatment.
 Let the surgeon evaluate the skin when it is closer to the condition it should be in on surgery day.
 Then the hair transplant plan can be judged more fairly.

 When the scalp becomes stable, the conversation becomes more positive.
 Then I can look at hairline design, graft number, donor management, and the natural result without the active skin disease dominating the decision.
-That is the position I prefer for the patient.
+That is the position where the decision becomes safer.

 I judge it directly.
 If scalp psoriasis is controlled and the skin is quiet, hair transplant surgery may be possible.
 If the scalp is inflamed, unstable, or poorly understood, the better decision is to treat first and operate later.
 My aim is not only to move grafts.
 I want those grafts placed into a controlled, healthy scalp where healing can be judged clearly.